codefionn/rust-customvmcpu/README.md

 mul $x $y

-// Divide x through y and store result in x div $x $y
+// Divide x through y and store result in x
+// If $y error, $x will also be overwritten with 0 div $x $y

 // Bitwise and x y and store result in x